USS Olympia (SSN-717): O'Kane cribbage board

 When USS Bremerton (SSN-698) became inactive in August 2018, Olympia became the oldest commissioned attack submarine in active service in the Pacific Fleet.
 Keeping with a tradition that dates back to World War II, Richard O'Kane's cribbage board was transferred from Bremerton to Olympia's wardroom.
 When Olympia transferred to Puget Sound Naval Shipyard for decommissioning on 29 October 2019, the board was then transferred to the wardroom of USS Chicago (SSN-721), which was then the oldest active fast attack submarine in the Pacific Fleet.
 USS Providence (SSN-719) is the oldest fast attack submarine in active service, but currently assigned to the Atlantic Fleet.

 Inactivation and decommissioning

-Olympia arrived in Bremerton, WA, on Thursday, October 31, 2019, for inactivation and decommissioning.
-She was officially placed in reserve status, inactivated but in commission on 6 August 2020 and decommissioned on 5 February 2021.
+Olympia arrived in Bremerton, Washington on October 31, 2019, for inactivation and decommissioning.
+She was officially placed in reserve status, inactivated but in commission on August 6, 2020 and decommissioned on February 5, 2021.
 Like all other recent U.S. submarines, the vessel will be recycled via the Navy's Ship-Submarine Recycling Program.